-Joint User-Centric and System-Centric Channel Allocation in Cognitive Radio Networks: A Game-Theoretic Perspective.
+Joint User-Centric and System-Centric Channel Allocation in Cognitive Radio Networks: A Game-Theoretic Perspective

 In this paper, we consider the channel allocation for selfish secondary user (SU) in cognitive radio networks.
 In general, there are two allocation approaches for our scenario.
 The user-centric allocation approach aims to maximize the revenues of individual SUs and the system-centric allocation approach attempts to maximize the system revenue.
 In this paper, we focus on the joint user-centric and system-centric allocation approach and aim to investigate two fundamental issues below: 1) Is there an allocation profile which maximizes the revenues of the SU sand the system?
 2) How to achieve this desirable allocation if it exists?
 We use the game theory approach to investigate these issues.
 We model the problem of the channel allocation as an ordinal potential game and prove the existence of the desirable allocation profile.
 Furthermore, we propose a simple protocol to achieve it.
 Finally, considering the practical issues, we propose a self-enforcing truth-telling method and a best response based algorithm which uses only local information.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.